 By default, OpenNMT-tf expects and generates tokenized text.
 The users are thus responsible to tokenize the input and detokenize the output with the tool of their choice.

 YAML files are used to set the tokenizer options to ensure consistency during data preparation and training.
-For example, this configuration defines in simple word-based tokenization using the OpenNMT tokenizer:
+They should contain 2 fields:

-mode: aggressive joiner_annotate: true segment_numbers: true segment_alphabet_change: true
+type: OpenNMTTokenizer params: mode: aggressive bpe_model_path: /path/to/bpe.model joiner_annotate: true segment_numbers: true segment_alphabet_change: true preserve_segmented_tokens: true

 For a complete list of available options, see the Tokenizer documentation.